Humanities Education and Student Career Readiness

-By fostering these in-demand skills, librarians and faculty can play a critical role in not just keeping the humanities relevant on campus but also ensuring the workforce readiness of humanities graduates.
-Discover how digital humanities tools like archives, databases, and Gale Digital Scholar Lab enrich student learning in the humanities and social sciences while building the skills that modern workplaces urgently need.
+By fostering these in-demand skills, librarians and faculty can play a critical role in not just keeping the humanities relevant on campus but also ensuring the workforce readiness of humanities students.
+Discover how to enrich student learning in the humanities while building the skills that modern workplaces urgently need.

-Humanities graduates excel in many of today’s top industries, including legal, finance, marketing, sales, and education, as well as in a variety of management positions.6 These students have the potential to fit into a sweet spot when it comes to today’s job market: they develop skills employers need in today’s digital economy like creativity and problem-solving as well as a deeper understanding of human behavior from historical and social knowledge.
+Humanities students excel in many of today’s top industries, including legal, finance, marketing, sales, tech, and education, as well as in a variety of management positions.3 These students have the potential to fit into a sweet spot when it comes to today’s job market: they develop skills employers need in today’s twenty-first-century economy as well as a deeper understanding of human behavior from historical and social knowledge.

-Curious how you can help humanities students reach this sweet spot on your campus?
-Download our actionable guide for building workforce-ready skills with digital resources from Gale.
+How can you help humanities students reach this sweet spot on your campus?
+Download our free, actionable guide for building workforce-ready skills to find out.

 Ready to help humanities students shine in the workforce?